PaulApivat/paulapivat/content/post/dsfs_5/index.md

 By dividing out the standard deviation of both input variables, correlation is always between -1 (perfect (anti) correlation) and 1 (perfect correlation).
 A correlation of 0.24 is relatively weak correlation (although what is considered weak, moderate, strong depends on the context of the data).

-One thing to keep in mind is **simpson's paradox** or when the relationship between two variables change when accounting for a third, confounding variable.
-Moreover, we should interpret our correlations with what is, at this point, a cliché, **correlation does not imply causation** (but a cliché for a reason).
+One thing to keep in mind is **simpson's paradox** or when the relationship between two variables change when accounting for a third, **confounding** variable.
+Moreover, we should keep this cliché in mind (it's a cliché for a reason): **correlation does not imply causation**.

 ### Summary

 We are just five chapters in and we can begin to see how we're building the tools *now*, that we'll use later on.
-Here's a pictoral summary of what we've covered in this post and how it connects to previous posts, namely [linear algebra](https://paulapivat.com/post/dsfs_4/) and the [python crash course](https://paulapivat.com/post/dsfs_2/).
+Here's a visual summary of what we've covered in this post and how it connects to previous posts, namely [linear algebra](https://paulapivat.com/post/dsfs_4/) and the [python crash course](https://paulapivat.com/post/dsfs_2/).

 ![summary](./summary.png)

+For more content on data science, machine learning, R, Python, SQL and more, [find me on Twitter](https://twitter.com/paulapivat).